robertsdotpm/p2pd/docs/source/built/stun.rst

 It's not just about having the right protocol messages.
 Many public STUN servers will only support more recent versions of the protocol so that if you're not sending the magic cookie they won't even reply.

-Now, if you know about this you'll be able to write STUN software that can correctly classify what versions of the protocol they support and optimize how many servers your software can support.
-This is something I've had to do with P2PD and the p2pd/scripts folder has some code in there for how I did that.
-Bellow are the key takeaways from the RFC changes.

 .. csv-table::
     :file: ../../diagrams/stun_rfcs.csv